Information about Central Texas pedestrian laws

 In Texas, pedestrian laws are designed to ensure the safety of both pedestrians and drivers on the road.
 According to the Texas Transportation Code, pedestrians are generally required to use crosswalks when they are available and to obey traffic signals at intersections.
 They are also expected to yield the right-of-way to vehicles when crossing outside a marked crosswalk or intersection, and to exercise caution when walking on roadways where sidewalks are not provided.
 Drivers are obligated to exercise caution around pedestrians, yield the right-of-way at crosswalks, and come to a complete stop if a pedestrian is in a crosswalk.
 Additionally, it's crucial for both pedestrians and drivers to be attentive and avoid distractions to prevent accidents and ensure safe interactions on the road.

 To enhance pedestrian safety and awareness, Texas offers various programs and initiatives.
 One notable program is the "Be Safe.
 Drive Smart." campaign, which aims to educate both drivers and pedestrians about their responsibilities and best practices on the road.
 This campaign provides valuable resources, safety tips, and information to help reduce accidents involving pedestrians.
 The Texas Department of Transportation (TxDOT) leads this effort, collaborating with communities and organizations to raise awareness about pedestrian safety.
-More information about this program and other pedestrian safety initiatives can be found on the official TxDOT website here.
+More information about this program and other pedestrian safety initiatives can be found on the official TxDOT website here(link is external).
 By promoting responsible behavior on the part of both pedestrians and drivers, Texas strives to create safer streets for everyone.

 Click the links below to learn more about pedestrian laws as they relate to: